k4deng/IntelliFACTS/README.md

 There are many improvements to be made to IntelliFACTS before 1.0.0 release, my list is below.

+* notifications system revamp
-* relogin if user refresh token expires
+  * allow user to choose discord/pwa/both
+  * pwa notifications
+    * prompt to add pwa (send popup when opened on ios/android)
-  * send notification
+    * when pwa added, send to link page
-  * delete logged in sessions
+    * user has to accept notifications
+    * send generated keys to server and add to user settings
-  * make user relogin to do anything
+    * send user back to homepage
-  * put on updater blacklist
+    * update updater to also send pwa notifications if configured

 * API
   * get user information